Standards check myths

 I see great instructors get a grade B and terrible instructors get a grade A. It’s like saying that just because a football team wins the league it means they’re the best team.
 It just doesn’t work like that.

 I’ve been teaching for years so it’ll be easy

-Many ADI’s achieving a grade A have only been qualified for a few months.
-Many long-serving ADI’s who previously got grade 5 and 6 on the old check test are getting a grade B.
+Many ADI’s getting a grade A have only been qualified for a few months.
+Many experienced ADI’s who previously got grade 5 and 6 on the old check test are getting a grade B.

 In many ways it’s easier for newer instructors.
-New instructors are trained around the techniques needed to pass a standards check.
+New instructors train around the techniques needed to pass a standards check.
 For those of us that have been teaching for years it can be tough.